-- Do you believe that a digital tool that is developed for small business may work either on corporation scale?
+- Do you believe that a digital tool that is developed for small businesses may work on the corporate scale?

-- in the opposite way, a tool developed to be effective on corporations use, may really be efficient for small and medium enterprises?
+- in the opposite way, a tool developed to be effective for a corporation’s use may really be efficient for small and medium enterprises.

-- Do you believe that a digital tool effective for e-commerce may work as well in business to business running salespeople daily duties and reports?
+- Do you believe that a digital tool effective for e-commerce may work as well in business-to-business running salespeople’s daily duties and reports?

-- Do you believe that a team who started developing a Project Management tool may be effective in delivering a CRM?
+- Do you believe that a team that started developing a Project Management tool may be effective in delivering a CRM?